Capture of Fort William and Mary

-The Capture of Fort William and Mary took place in New Hampshire on December 14, 1774, when local Patriots from the Portsmouth area, led by John Langdon, stormed Fort William and Mary (overcoming a six-man caretaker detachment) and seized the garrison's powder, which was distributed through several towns in the colony for potential use in the looming struggle against Great Britain.
-On December 15, 1774, patriots led by John Sullivan again raided the fort, this time seizing numerous cannons.
+The capture of Fort William and Mary took place in Portsmouth, New Hampshire on December 14, 1774, when local Patriots led by John Langdon stormed Fort William and Mary guarding the mouth of the busy seaport.
+They overcame a six-man caretaker detachment and seized the garrison's powder, which was distributed through several towns in the colony for potential use in the looming conflict with Great Britain.
+On December 15, 1774, patriots led by John Sullivan again raided the fort, this time seizing numerous cannons, later used in the pivotal Battle of Bunker Hill.

 The incident is significant as one of the first overt acts of the American Revolutionary War and the only battle to take place in the state of New Hampshire.

 Background

-As tensions increased before the American Revolutionary War, Lord North's ministry became concerned that the profusion of arms in New England would lead to bloodshed.
+As tensions increased before the American Revolutionary War, the North ministry became concerned that the profusion of arms in New England would lead to bloodshed.
 On October 19, 1774, King George III issued a confidential Order in Council forbidding the export of arms and powder to America.
 Word of the order reached operatives in New England's patriot movement.

 The port at Boston had been closed in punishment for the Boston Tea Party, and the Portsmouth Committee of Correspondence kept in close contact with friends of liberty in Boston.
-Tensions in Massachusetts nearly erupted into violence in the fall of 1774 when redcoats seized provincial gunpowder during the so-called Powder Alarm.
-Upon learning of the Order in Council, patriots feared that the British military would make another attempt to seize colonial stores.
+Tensions in Massachusetts nearly erupted into violence in the fall of 1774 when 4th Regiment of Foot removed gunpowder stores during the so-called Powder Alarm.
+Upon learning of the Order in Council, patriots feared that the British would make another attempt to take control of powder stores.
 Patriots in Rhode Island moved munitions from the fort at Newport inland for safekeeping without incident.
 In Massachusetts, rumors flew that troops from Boston were headed to reinforce Fort William and Mary and seize its powder and arms.
 On December 13, 1774, four months before his more famous ride in Massachusetts, Paul Revere rode to Portsmouth to sound the alarm.
 Once he arrived in Portsmouth, Revere met with Samuel Cutts, a local merchant, and together they worked with local Patriots on a plan for the fort.